athishrao/crux-vault/README.md

-# CruxVault CLI
+# CruxVault

-CruxVault is a developer-first command-line tool for managing secrets, configs, and feature flags, basically everything you don’t want leaking to the internet.
+CruxVault is a developer-first tool for managing secrets, configs, and feature flags, basically everything you don’t want leaking to the internet.
 Built with Python, it encrypts your data with AES-256-GCM (because “just trust me” is not a security strategy), keeps version history so you can undo your mistakes!
-Whether you’re wrangling local dev secrets or juggling production chaos, CruxVault CLI keeps your sensitive data safe, consistent, and slightly less terrifying!
+Whether you’re wrangling local dev secrets or juggling production chaos, CruxVault keeps your sensitive data safe, consistent, and slightly less terrifying!
+Available in 2 flavors - `CruxVault CLI` and `CruxVault Python API`

 ![Python Version](https://img.shields.io/badge/python-3.9%2B-blue)
 ![License](https://img.shields.io/badge/license-MIT-green)